Dr. Mark Paradis

 Subfields: International Relations

-Public Opinion and Public Policy
+POLI 408 — Public Opinion and Public Policy

 This research seminar is focused on the role of public opinion in shaping public policy.
 This course offers an overview of scholarly debates and research on public opinion, political communication, and public policy.
-Topics include: political reasoning with limited information; voter rationality and self-interest; framing and priming; partisanship; ideology; personality, values, and morality; emotions; voting and representation; polarization; and tolerance.
+Topics include: political reasoning with limited information; voter rationality and self-interest; framing and priming; partisanship; ideology; personality, values, and morality; emotions; voting and representation; polarisation; and tolerance.
 We will use research drawn from Canada, the United States, and Europe to explore public opinion and public policy in Canada and Québec.

 Fields: Political Science